Toronto Raptors vs. Orlando Magic: Preview, TV Schedule, Injuries, and More

 Injuries:

 Toronto: Scottie Barnes (Out; Left hand fracture), RJ Barrett (Out; Personal reasons), Chris Boucher (Out; Right MCL tear), D.J.
-Carton (Out; Right ankle sprain), Mouhamadou Gueye (Out; G-league two-way), Jakob Poeltl (Out; Left hand torn ligament), Gary Trent Jr. (Questionable; Right groin strain)
+Carton (Out; Right ankle sprain), Mouhamadou Gueye (Out; G-league two-way), Jakob Poeltl (Out; Left hand torn ligament)

-Orlando: Kevon Harris (Out; G-league two-way), Jett Howard (Out; G-league on-assignment), Trevelin Queen (Out; G-league two-way)

 Loading comments...